Exporting data¶

 If not provided, the default SiteAccess is used.

-It is recommended that you use the SiteAccess of the target repository's Back Office.
+It's recommended that you use the SiteAccess of the target repository's back office.

 Specifying the SiteAccess can be mandatory, for example, when you use several SiteAccesses to handle several languages.
 Export and import commands only work with languages supported by the context SiteAccess.
 You must export and import with the SiteAccess supporting all the languages to preserve translations.